 - Ingredients: Cranberries, apple, onion, vinegar, spices.

-Directions: In a saucepan, combine 2 cups of cranberries, 1 chopped apple, 1 chopped onion, ½ cup of vinegar, and your choice of spices such as ginger and cinnamon.
-Cook over medium heat, stirring occasionally, until the cranberries burst and the mixture thickens, about 15-20 minutes.
+Directions: In a saucepan combine 2 cups cranberries, 1 chopped apple, 1 chopped onion, ½ cup vinegar, and spices like ginger and cinnamon.
+Cook over medium heat, stirring now and then until berries burst and it thickens, about 15–20 minutes.

 Cranberries in Beverages